barros003/foreman-graf/README.md

 ## 1. Start influxdb 2.0 container, see https://hub.docker.com/_/influxdb

-## 2. start the container that contains this scripts, it will get info from foreman/satellite and write to influxdb, you need to run  the docker command with the following variables:
+## 2. start the container that contains this scripts, it will get info from foreman/satellite and populate the influxdb, you need to run  the docker command with the following variables:

 - INFLUX_TOKEN=influxdb user token
 - INFLUX_ORG=org name